AdairChan-CSH/VReverything-VR-RTC/README.md

 Finally, by adding a clip of 3D polarizer glass adds 25% effect too

-This program can be turned into used as Mobile phone Headset as long as to be used with a good VNC app display your second monitor well
+This program can be turned into used as Mobile phone Headset as long as to be used with a good VNC app displays your second monitor well